-24 Last day of classes.
-Last day to drop a course.
-All paper work must be completed and returned to the Academic Dean's Office before 5:00 p.m.
-No exceptions.
-25 Examination Prep Day.
-27 - 30 Final examinations.
+1 - 5 Final examinations.
 Accounts must be paid in full per agreement before examinations may be taken.
 No examinations may be taken out of schedule except in extreme hardship cases such as illness or a death in the immediate family.
 A charge of \$30.00 is made for any examination taken out of schedule.
 No test time will be altered to accommodate travel schedules.

-May 1 Formal graduation exercises, Conn Gymnasium, 5:30 p.m.
-2 Residence halls close, 12:00 noon.
+5 Senior Legacy Ceremony, 6:30 p.m.
+Formal graduation exercises, Conn Gymnasium, 5:30 p.m.
+6 7 Residence halls close, 12:00 noon.
 Last meal served in cafeteria at breakfast.
-4 Final spring semester grade rosters due in Registrar's Office, 12:00 noon.
-25 SUMMER term begins.
-27 Last date to register for a full load or to add classes (Summer term).
+9 Final spring semester grade rosters due in Registrar's Office, 12:00 noon.
+13 Last date to register for a full load or to add classes (Summer term).
 Last day to receive financial credit for courses dropped.
 All forms must be returned by the student in order for credit to be received.
 The student is responsible for having forms returned to the proper office by 5:00 p.m.